Consumer Proposal Vancouver

 The Consumer Proposal Process in Vancouver

-These professionals are regulated by the federal Office of the Superintendent of Bankruptcy Canada and have been formally educated and trained on managing the filing of consumer proposals and bankruptcies.
+These professionals in Vancouver are regulated by the federal Office of the Superintendent of Bankruptcy Canada and have been formally educated and trained on managing the filing of consumer proposals and bankruptcies.

 The trustee that you are appointed to will send your consumer proposal to your creditors to see if they agree to it.
 In order for the proposal to be accepted, the creditors who hold the majority of your debt must all be in agreement.
 If it is accepted, you’ll have 5 years to make regular, timely payments and repay your creditors the amount you agreed upon in your proposal.